 Even now, online classes continue to be my main mode of “going to dance.”

-Recently, however, my teacher built a dance studio in her backyard, where I have been taking private and semi-private lessons (while wearing masks and maintaining our distance from each other) in addition to my virtual classes.
+Recently, however, I have begun dancing in an open-air studio (in addition to taking virtual classes).
 It has been beyond wonderful to dance outdoors and with nature as a view instead of my laptop on a chair.

 For me, “going to dance” is quickly re-becoming more than just clicking on a link.
 And, while even the near future is unclear right now, I am hopeful that the dance world will emerge all the more connected, inspired, and strong, out of this pandemic.